NigelThomas/pythonudx/README.md

 This streaming UDX reads the input stream and emits ROWTIME and LINE where LINE is the concatenation of the columns mentioned in the WHICH parameter.

-It relies on Python's `logging` and uses the `TimedRotatingFileHandler`.
+It relies on Python's `logging` module and uses `WholeIntervalRotatingFileHandler` which is a derivative of the `TimedRotatingFileHandler` borrowed from [Stack Overflow](https://stackoverflow.com/questions/53047922/python-handlers-timedrotatingfilehandler-rotation-does-not-work-as-i-expected).
+This lines up the file rotations, rounding to the nearest interval multiple.

 ### Parameters